ga4gh/data-security/AAI/AAIConnectProfile.md

         does not support the OIDC claims request parameter, then all claim information for the provided scopes eligible for release to the requester MUST be returned.

-4. Broker MAY support a Token Exchange endpoint.
+4. Broker MAY support [Token Exchange](#term-token-exchange).
 If implemented, it MUST behave as described for passport issuance in [Conformance For Passport Issuers](#conformance-for-passport-issuers).

 5. Broker MUST provide protection against attacks as outlined in